 - Include jokes, cartoons, anecdotes, and tips to make the read fun and to engage the reader.

 - Supplement text with illustrations.

 - If your book is about teaching a skill, do it in a clear, concise step-by-step fashion.

 - Your tone should suit your subject.The best how-to books often have a down-to-earth, amusing tone.
 [Read 155 Words To Describe An Author’s Tone]

 Tips for submitting your book

-Remember that editors want a viable idea, an established market, and a credible writer with marketing experience.
+In an ideal world editors want a viable idea, an established market, and a credible writer with marketing experience.

 © Amanda Patterson